Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/AlpacaHack2025.md

 <br>

-My idea is choose c = e**e.
+My idea is choose c = x**e for some random x.

-Then there's a chance we receive some m such that m ≡ e mod p.
+Then there's a chance we receive some m such that m ≡ x mod p.

-In that case, we can take p = gcd(m-e, n) :)
+In that case, we can take p = gcd(m-x, n) :)